Book Qualifier Records

 the invention of a field on the Book Record

-in the US files for this purpose.
-It has been retained in UK files to provide
+for this purpose.
+It has been retained to provide additional information

 -